Maya-de-la-Deveze/MyWhoosh-QA-Portfolio/Test-Cases.md

 1. Click the "Submit" button twice in quick succession.

 **Expected Result:** The login action is processed only once.
 No duplicate session, error, or unexpected behavior occurs.

 ---

-## 22. Error message clears after correcting credentials

-**Precondition:** User is on the login page.

-**Steps:**

-1. Enter a valid email address and an incorrect password.
-2. Complete the reCAPTCHA verification.
-3. Click the "Submit" button.
-4. Verify that an error message is displayed.
-5. Replace the incorrect password with the correct password.
-6. Submit the form again.

-**Expected Result:** The login succeeds and the previous login error is no longer displayed.

----